-- 1. The following Ground System anomalies/events occurred during this reporting period: - None. - Detailed status of the recovery activities to restore operations from the Behind loss of communication anomaly, which occurred on day 2014-274, are listed below.
-Recovery operations will resume on November 30th. - The Behind observatory entered superior solar conjunction at the 2.0 degree SPE angle on day 022.
-Recovery efforts resumed post solar conjunction on day 124, May $4^{\bar{t}h}$ through day 178, June 27th, as the spacecraft had cleared solar interference for LGA communications.
+- Detailed status of the recovery activities to restore operations from the Behind loss of communication anomaly, which occurred on day 2014-274, are listed below.
+Recovery operations resumed on November 30th. - The Behind observatory entered superior solar conjunction at the 2.0 degree SPE angle on day 022.
+Recovery efforts resumed post solar conjunction on day 124, May 4th through day 178, June 27th, as the spacecraft had cleared solar interference for LGA communications.
 The Failure Review Board recommendations were implemented consisting of battery state of charge recovery and powering on the downlink carrier.
 The Green Bank Radio Telescope and the Arecibo Observatory also observed the carrier recovery tracks.
 To date, no downlink signal has been detected from the Behind observatory since the anomaly occurred.
-Due to Behind's retrograde motion causing it to re-enter the region of solar interference, recovery operations have been suspended and will resume on November 30th.
-The Green Bank Radio Telescope will also observe the carrier recovery tracks depending on availability.
-While the Arecibo Observatory is willing to assist, the Behind observatory is not in view until April 2016. - The Failure Review Board's recommended faster frequency segmented acquisition sequence was tested with the Ahead observatory on day 272, September 29th.
+Due to Behind's retrograde motion causing it to re-enter the region of solar interference, recovery operations were suspended from June 28th through November 29th.
+The Green Bank Radio Telescope and the Allen Telescope Array will also observe the carrier recovery tracks depending on availability.
+While the Arecibo Observatory is will also assist, the Behind observatory is not in view until April 2016. - The Failure Review Board's recommended faster frequency segmented acquisition sequence was tested with the Ahead observatory on day 272, September 29th.
 All 18 one kHz frequency steps were tested twice.
 While stepping down through the 1 kHz segments, on segment #9 going down in frequency, the transponder locked to the BLF and accepted 9 no-op commands as expected.
-An interesting finding, but not unexpected, was that the transponder continued to follow the moving carrier and accept all commands sent for the remaining 27 segments.

-- Testing of the DSN uplink arraying capability using the Ahead observatory continued on day 323, November 19th, with the 4th uplink array test successfully conducted for STEREO using DSS-26 and 25.
+An interesting finding, but not unexpected, was that the transponder continued to follow the moving carrier and accept all commands sent for the remaining 27 segments. - As commands must be received to recover the Behind observatory, testing of the DSN uplink arraying capability using the Ahead observatory continued on day 323, November 19th, with the 4th uplink array test successfully conducted for STEREO using DSS-26 and 25.
 The new configuration tested consisted of two 34m stations utilizing the 80 kW transmitter on DSS-26 and the 20 kW transmitter on DSS-25 with the HGA main lobe, riding along a one degree offset, with the MOC sending no-op commands.
 An approximately 3 dBm increase in received signal power was demonstrated when the DSS-25 uplink was phased to the DSS-26 uplink at the spacecraft with all 20 no-op commands being received correctly using the 7.8125 bps uplink rate.
 The 5th uplink array test is scheduled for January 14th, testing the use of three 34m stations using the 80 kW and two 20 kW transmitters with the HGA main lobe.
-When the uplink array capability is ready, it will be used to increase the spacecraft received signal power to assist with Behind recovery commanding. - With time the spacecraft range improves RF communications and the ability for other assets to acquire data on Behind.
+This should provide twice the uplink received power as a 70m station.
+When the uplink array capability is ready, it will be used to increase the spacecraft received signal power to assist with Behind recovery commanding.

+• With time the spacecraft range improves RF communications and the ability for other assets to acquire data on Behind.
 While the STEREO RF link was not designed to be closed beyond 2 AU, as the Earth range is now decreasing, the LGA uplink margin returns to nominal, 6 dB for the 7.8 bps rate, in March 2016 and the LGA downlink margin returns to nominal, 3 dB for the 12 bps rate, in December 2016.